HrSTILL/HrSTILL/README.md

 <h1 align="center">Hi, I'm Stiliyan Hristov</h1>

+### About Me

+- I’m a **software developer** seeking an internship, focused on solving real problems with code.
+- I enjoy **working with databases** and backend systems.
+Frontend is okay, but not too much.
+I'm not a designer.
+- My interest in **Artificial Intelligence** led me to start learning Python.
+I care about building software that uses AI, not just using it as a tool.
+- I work across **multiple languages and technologies** and am always open to learning whatever is needed to get the job done.

 ---

-### 👨‍💻 About Me

-- Software developer currently seeking an internship.
-- I enjoy backend work and databases.
-Frontend is fine, but I'm not a designer.
-- Interested in Artificial Intelligence — not just using it, but building with it.
-- I work across multiple languages and always open to learning new tech.

----

 ### 💻 Tech Stack

 - **Languages:** C#, Python, JavaScript, HTML/CSS
 - **Frameworks:** ASP.NET Core / MVC, Entity Framework Core
 - **Databases:** PostgreSQL, SQLite, SQL Server
 - **Tools:** Git, GitHub, REST APIs, OOP, Docker, ML.NET

----

-### 🚧 Projects

-**Liora** — Restaurant management app (reservations, orders, reports)
-**CleanTalk AI** — Forum with AI moderation using ML.NET sentiment analysis

 ---
 ### 📫 Contact

 - **Email:** hristovstilian94@gmail.com